RenderKit/ospray/README.md

 one process per-node.
 The remaining ranks on each node can then aggregate their data to the OSPRay process for rendering.

-The model used by the distributed device takes three additional parameters, to allow users to express their data distribution to OSPRay.
+The world used by the distributed device takes three additional parameters, to allow users to express their data distribution to OSPRay.
-All models should be disjoint to ensure correct sort-last compositing.
+All worlds should be disjoint to ensure correct sort-last compositing.
 Geometries used in the distributed MPI renderer can make use of the [SciVis renderer](#scivis-renderer)’s [OBJ material](#obj-material).

 <table style="width:98%;">
-<caption>Parameters for the distributed <code>OSPModel</code>.</caption>
+<caption>Parameters for the distributed <code>OSPWorld</code>.</caption>
 <colgroup>
 <col style="width: 8%" />
 <col style="width: 17%" />